 Does Medicare pay for cataract surgery?

 If you are Medicare-eligible, it will pay for most of the cost of cataract surgery.
 Supplemental insurance usually covers 80% of the portion that Medicare doesn’t cover, which means the unpaid costs will be covered by you.

 Set Yourself Up For Success

 Your success with cataract surgery depends on several factors, including educating yourself and committing to follow your doctor’s instructions before, during, and after surgery.
 A team of highly qualified professionals, including an ophthalmologist who specializes in managing visual impairments, is also essential to surgical success.

-Barnet Dulaney Perkins Eye Center is the top-ranked eye center and was voted the #1 Eye Care Center in Arizona from 2013–2018.
+Barnet Dulaney Perkins Eye Center is the top-ranked eye center in Arizona.
 Our surgeons specialize in specific procedures such as cataract surgery, know the latest medical techniques, and have access to up-to-date equipment and operative suites.

 Schedule your cataract appointment today.
 Call 602-603-4247 or visit your nearest Barnet Dulaney Perkins eye center to learn more about our ophthalmologists and eye care team.